joshfermin/myCUplanner/README.md

 ### Project Info:
 ------
-Authors: Josh Fermin and Louis Bouddhou
+Authors: Josh Fermin and Louis Bouddhou and Bugs Bunny

 Project for Software Methods Engineering and Tools course, Spring 2014.